🇫🇷

 Hidden Risk

-Medium — butter in sauces, lardons in salads, and veal stock in soups are kitchen defaults rarely declared on menus
+Butter in sauces, lardons in salads, and veal stock in soups are kitchen defaults rarely declared on brasserie menus.
+Always ask.

 Language